Site Overlay

 Diagnosis and Assessment: Quickly evaluate injuries to determine their severity and which parts of the musculoskeletal system are affected.

-Acute Care: Provide immediate treatment in emergency settings, sometimes involving the process of triage to prioritize life-threatening injuries.
+Acute Care: Provide immediate treatment in emergency settings, sometimes involving triage to prioritize life-threatening injuries.

 Surgical Intervention: Perform surgical procedures when necessary, such as fracture repair, using plates, screws, and rods to stabilize and realign bones.